juliaannjose/juliaannjose.github.io/_pages/teaching.md

 SPRING 2023
 - Privacy in the Electronic Society, New York University
-    - Graduate Teaching Assistant for CSGY 9223, under Professor <a href="https://engineering.nyu.edu/faculty/rachel-greenstadt">Rachel Greenstadt</a>
+    - Graduate Teaching Assistant for CSGY 9223, with Prof. <a href="https://engineering.nyu.edu/faculty/rachel-greenstadt">Rachel Greenstadt</a>
     - Assist with graduate-level research projects
     - Grading research proposals and papers

 SPRING 2020
 - Negotiations, Arizona State University
-    - Graduate Teaching Assistant for MGT 430, under Professor Julia LaRosa Prepare the class for negotiation role-play activities
+    - Graduate Teaching Assistant for MGT 430, with Prof. <a href="https://search.asu.edu/profile/3186197">Julia LaRosa</a>
+    Prepare the class for negotiation role-play activities
     - Monitor role-plays and provide improvement suggestions
     - Grade negotiation debrief documents and exams